BestTimesToVisit.com Logo

 Are there any hidden gems or lesser-known spots in Hanoi that you would recommend?

-Escape the tourist throngs and explore West Lake.
-Rent a bike and cycle around the lake, stopping at local cafes and enjoying the peaceful atmosphere.
-Also, venture into the charming streets of the French Quarter for beautiful architecture and quieter cafes, away from the bustling Old Quarter.
+Escape the tourist throngs and explore the charming West Lake area.
+Rent a bicycle and cycle along the lake's edge, stopping at hidden cafes and local eateries.
+Also, venture beyond the Old Quarter to discover the beautiful French Quarter architecture and quieter streets filled with local life.

 What's the best way to handle money and currency exchange in Hanoi?

 US dollars are widely accepted, but you'll get a better exchange rate using Vietnamese Dong (VND).
-ATMs are readily available, and many hotels and larger establishments accept credit cards.
-However, it's always wise to carry some smaller VND bills for street vendors and smaller shops.
+ATMs are readily available, and many establishments accept credit cards, but it's always wise to carry some cash, especially for smaller shops and street vendors.
+Be wary of unofficial money changers offering unusually high rates.

 Ready to Plan Your Trip?